How to use DevOps metrics to improve your Salesforce releases

 The inability to keep up with demand from the business is not only impacted by the frequency of deployments, but also the speed of delivery.
 The next DORA metric, Lead Time for Changes, measures the time it takes for committed code to reach production.
 The most efficient DevOps teams have a short lead time for changes — between a day and a week is good; less than a day is excellent.

 If your lead times are low, what should your team do?
 The problem could be that work takes a long time to get through the release pipeline.
 In this case, your team should aim to figure out where in the pipeline things slow down, and what can be done about it.
 For example, if your team is getting slowed down by merge conflicts, then your feature branches should be more focused and short-lived.
 Are bugs and errors being caught late on in the process?
 Then testing earlier in the release cycle will help.
 Are CI jobs stalling?
-This could be all sorts of things, but a reliable automation solution will help!
+This could be all sorts of things, but a reliable Salesforce CI/CD solution will help!

 Mean Time to Recover